 London for Less

-1391783_32112322In order to do research for the first novel I wrote, which takes place in 1760s London, I spent two weeks there looking at artifacts, visiting old buildings, walking the streets, and doing other kinds of hands-on research.
-I spent $2000 on this whole trip, which, for two weeks in London, is pretty impressive.
-I’ve compiled a list of how I went on a budget trip in London (sounds like an oxymoron, doesn’t it?) and how you can, too.
+In order to do research for my novel, which takes place in 1750s London, I spent two weeks there looking at artifacts, visiting old buildings, walking the streets, and doing other kinds of hands-on research.
+I wanted to keep costs down for this trip.
+Here’s how I did that.
+I hope these tips can also help others do the same.

 1. I went in January